-The Lake Arrowhead Community Services District uses a Smoke Testing procedure to identify deficiencies within the sewer system.
+The Lake Arrowhead Community Services District uses a Smoke Testing procedure to identify deficiencies in the sewer system.
 Smoke testing is the fastest and most economical method for identifying breaks within sewer lines.
-When breaks occur, water is able to flow into the system, particularly during storms, which increases the demand on the District’s wastewater treatment plant and can overload the system.
+These breaks can cause odor problems or allow water to flow into the system, particularly during storms, which increases the demand on the District’s wastewater treatment plant and can overload the system.

-The District has approximately 300 miles of pipeline altogether.
-Smoke is introduced into a limited section of pipeline.
-Under pressure in a confined area, the smoke will fill the main line but then also follow any and all openings to the surface, which reveals the location of faults in the system (see illustration).
+The District has approximately 300 miles of pipeline.
+Smoke is introduced into a limited section of the main line and escapes from any openings to the surface, revealing the location of faults in the system.